lujainibrahim/mashups-final/README.md

 * #9fc164

 ### Font Choice
 For our font choice, one of our constraints was using an open source font provider like Google Fonts.
 Even though we wanted the authenticity of our website to show, we also wanted users to associate it with scientific rigor and evidence.
 And so, we decided to use IBM Plex Sans and Roboto.
 IBM Plex Sans is "an open source typeface superfamily conceptually designed and developed by Mike Abbink at IBM in collaboration with Bold Monday to reflect the brand spirit, beliefs and design principles of IBM and to be used for all brand experiences across the company internationally", while Roboto is "a neo-grotesque sans-serif typeface family developed by Google as the system font for its mobile operating system Android".
-Ironically, the technology world is a huge part of the problem, but most individuals will experience unconscious association of these fonts with the techinical and scientific world which will achieve our goal of attaching scientific legitmacy to our web page.
+Ironically, the technology world is a huge part of the problem, but most individuals will experience unconscious association of these fonts with the technical  and scientific world which will achieve our goal of attaching scientific legitimacy to our web page.

 ### D3.js Visualizations Choice
 1. [D3 Liquid Fill Gauge](http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6)